Reason to Retrieve: Enhancing Query Understanding through Decomposition and Interpretation: Detailed Analyses

-\heading{Long Documents Retrieval} Table~\ref{tab:main_result_long} reports the retrieval performance on the BRIGHT StackExchange long-document subset.
-In general, \textbf{ReDI} surpasses all reasoning-expanded baselines over the average Recall@1 for both sparse and dense retrieval.
-It achieves 26.0\% in the sparse setting, leading all seven tasks, and 23.1\% in the dense setting, ranking first on 4 of 7 tasks.
-These results highlight \textbf{ReDI}'s strong generalization to long documents and validate the effectiveness of our reasoning decomposition with interpretation strategy.
+\heading{Long document retrieval} Table~\ref{tab:main_result_long} reports the performance on the BRIGHT StackExchange long-document subset.
+In general, ReDI surpasses all reasoning-expanded and feedback-based baselines over the average Recall@1 for both sparse and dense retrieval.
+It achieves 26.0\% in the sparse setting, leading 6 of 7 tasks, and 23.1\% in the dense setting, ranking first on 3 of 7 tasks.
+These results highlight ReDI's strong generalization to long documents and validate the effectiveness of our reasoning decomposition with interpretation strategy.